dzegel/DynamockServer/README.md

 ### PUT `<dynamock-path-base>/expectations`
 Setup a mocked response by registering an expectation and the response to return when the expectation is positively matched.
-An expectation name must also be provided and can be used by the client to associate the returned expectation ids to their respective registered expectations.
+An expectation name is provided to be used by the client to associate the returned expectation ids to their respective registered expectations.
+Previously registered expectations which are identical to expectations provided will have their respective responses overridden with the responses provided and will keep the ids the expectations were originally registered with.

 **Content-Type:** application/json